Cooperative oligopoly games with boundedly rational firms: Introduction

-Clearly, the number of different heuristics than one can adopt is very large.
+Clearly, the number of different heuristics one can adopt is very large.
 Computer scientists, for example, model similar situations via search algorithms that give solutions within certain bounds from the optimal coalition structure (Sandholm et.al 1999, Dang $\&$ Jennings 2004).
 On the other hand, the economists' toolbox of heuristics includes models with players of various degrees of cognitive abilities (Stahl $\&$ Wilson 1994, Camerer 2003, Camerer et.al 2004, Haruvy $\&$ Stahl 2007), models with probabilistic choice rules (McKelvey $\&$ Palfrey 1995, Chen et.al 1997, Anderson et.al 2002), to name only a few.

-In our paper, the heuristics are based on the assignment of non-equilibrium probability distributions over the set of coalition structures that the opponents can form.
-I.e, when contemplating a deviation from the grand coalition, the members of a coalition make the simplifying assumption that the reactions of the outsiders follow various plausible -but not necessarily optimal- probability distributions.
-These distributions reflect various degrees of sophistication on behalf of the firms.
+In our paper, the heuristics are based on the assignment of non-equilibrium probability distributions over the set of the opponents' coalition structures.
+I.e, when contemplating a deviation from the grand coalition, the members of a coalition make the simplifying assumption that the reactions of the outsiders are governed by various plausible -but not necessarily optimal- probability distributions.

-At a first step, we assume that the members of the deviant coalition are completely ignorant about the reactions of the non-members.
-Hence, they assign a uniform distribution over all possible coalition structures.
-Then, we assume that the probability of a coalition structure is proportional to the relative profitability that the structure induces for the outsiders.
-Namely, the deviant coalition assumes that it is more likely that its opponents will manage to coordinate and partition according to the more efficient structures.
-This last approach is in the spirit of the logit quantal response approach of McKelvey $\&$ Palfrey (1995) in non-cooperative games, where the probability of choosing a strategy depends on its relative payoff, with the probability being positive even if the strategy is inferior.

-We focus on a market with linear demand and cost functions.
-Firms are cost-symmetric and produce a homogeneous good.
-We derive the value function of a coalition under the above probabilistic scenarios and we examine the core of the corresponding games.
-We show that if the number of firms in the market is sufficiently large then the core is non-empty under both distributions.
-Hence, bounded rationality results into cooperation among all firms in the market.
+Our benchmark case assumes that the probability of a coalition structure is proportional to the profitability that the structure induces for the outsiders.
+Namely, a deviant coalition assumes it is more likely that its opponents will partition themselves according to the more efficient structures.
+This approach is motivated by the logit quantal response model of McKelvey $\&$ Palfrey (1995) in non-cooperative games, where the probability of a player choosing a certain strategy depends on its relative payoff, with the probability being positive even if the strategy is inferior.
+We derive the characteristic function of a coalition under such a distribution -i.e, a logit type of distribution- and we examine the core of the corresponding game.
+We show that if the number of firms in the market is sufficiently large then the core is non-empty.
+Hence, bounded rationality supports cooperation among all firms in the market.